skypilot-org/skypilot/docs/source/running-jobs/environment-variables.rst

     - A string of IP addresses of the nodes in the cluster with the same order as the node ranks, where each line contains one IP address.
     - 1.2.3.4
   * - ``SKYPILOT_SERVE_REPLICA_ID``
     - The ID of a replica within the service (starting from 1).
-It will only appear when the task is run as a :ref:`service <sky-serve>`.
+Available only for a :ref:`service <sky-serve>`'s replica task.
     - 1

 Since setup commands always run on all nodes of a cluster, SkyPilot ensures both of these environment variables (the ranks and the IP list) never change across multiple setups on the same cluster.